Loss (Ctrl+Alt+Del): Reception

 "Loss" was received negatively by some webcomic creators and critics.
 The creators of webcomic series Penny Arcade, Mike Krahulik and Jerry Holkins, were asked about the strip during an interview with Joystiq; both men criticized it, with Holkins describing Buckley as the "Antichrist", humorously citing "Loss" and its storyline as the first horseman of the Apocalypse.
 Ben "Yahtzee" Croshaw, creator of the video game review series Zero Punctuation, referenced CAD in his episode on video game webcomics, where he mentioned that having a storyline where a character miscarries in a webcomic known for humor would be considered "an awkward tonal shift at best and hugely disrespectful of the subject matter at worst".
 Kotakus Mike Fahey, formerly a self-declared fan of the webcomic, agreed with Croshaw's complaints, mentioning being unable to read the series like he used to.
 In 2021, Fahey would call the strip a "miscarriage of comic publishing".

-The strip also faced criticism for being an example of "fridging", a term coined by the website Women in Refrigerators, where an author uses the trauma of a female character as a plot device in a male character's story.
+The strip also faced criticism for being an example of "fridging", a term coined by Gail Simone, where an author uses the trauma of a female character as a plot device in a male character's story.
 The two strips that followed "Loss" in the story showed Ethan reacting to the miscarriage with his male friends and did not show Lilah or her reaction.
 Buckley said in a 2015 interview that he did not regret creating the strip, and stated that women had told him that the storyline had helped them.
 He said that he told the story from Ethan's viewpoint because that was the only reference he had, reflecting that he was afraid of miscalculating a woman's perspective on the subject and was not confident in his writing abilities to do it justice.
 Buckley later remarked that, if the situation was brought up again in the webcomic, he would do more research on the effects miscarriages have on expectant mothers.